-In larger, listed companies, the proper functioning of the board also requires the full time services of an administrator who supports the chairman and board members.
+In larger, listed companies, the proper functioning of the board also requires the full time services of a company Secretary who supports the chairman and board members.
 This person should be senior enough to be able to deal with and meet the needs of individual board members and provide guidance on board matters to senior management.